Planetary Protection – http://planetaryprotection.nasa.gov

 Solar System Missions – This section lists past, current and future solar system missions which were considered subject to Planetary Protection protocols.
 The short article on the failed Mars Climate Orbiter indicates a small possibility of contamination of Mars by the Orbiter’s crash onto the Red Planet.

 Methods – This page describes how sterile conditions for space probes subject to Planetary Protection protocols are created, current sterilization and life detection methods.
 According to the page, while research into new methods of assigning biological risk are being developed, current practice uses what was developed in the 1975 decontamination of the Viking landers.
 This section could be useful for stories where characters are trying to avoid cross-contamination

 Course – If you’re part of the scientific community, you can sign up for a class in planetary protection.
-Enrollment is limited and course materials do not appear to online.
+Enrollment is limited and course materials do not appear to be online.

 Documents – This one of the more information intensive portions of the site with links to numerous reports.
 Some that might be of interest to writers thinking about first contact or Andromeda Strain scenarios are: